 Howdy!
 Chef Alli here.
-Let’s Get You Cookin’!
+Let’s Get You Cookin’….
+Shall We? 🙂

 The Instant Pot saves SO MUCH TIME in the kitchen – it’s way faster than using your cook top, your slow cooker, or your oven.

-After cooking for 5+ years with an Instant Pot, almost on an every day basis, I know I could never live without it – it’s a dinner time game-changer, not to mention a total life-saver.
+After cooking for 5+ years with an Instant Pot (almost on an every day basis) I know I could never live without it – it’s a dinner time game-changer, not to mention a total life-saver.

 This small appliance work-horse is the multi-cooker of my dreams, proving itself to me time and time again.
 I’ve been redeemed!

-Yep, the Instant Pot is the Best-Ever Small Appliance for Saving Time In Your Kitchen – Here’s How:
+Yep, the Instant Pot is the Best-Ever Small Appliance for Saving Time In Your Kitchen.
+Here’s how:

 I have discovered that this is one of my absolute favorite features of using the Instant Pot: Set-It and Forget-It!

 For whatever reason, I’ve never had a good slow-cooker system for feeding my family.
 I think this because when my family leaves home, we tend not to return for very extended periods of time – usually 10 or even 12 hours later.